TomographicImaging/CIL/tutorials/StochasticGradientDescent.md

 ```

 We first read our tomographic data.
 We use the [Walnut Dataset](https://zenodo.org/record/4822516#.Y6Gu_OxBw0p) for this task.
+Download the dataset and change the `pathname`.

 ```python
 data_name = "valnut_tomo-A.txrm"